getsentry/sentry/README.md

 # What's Sentry?

-Sentry is a service that helps you monitor and fix crashes in realtime.
-The server is in Python, but it contains a full API for sending events from any language, in any application.
+Sentry is a developer-first error tracking and performance monitoring platform that helps developers see what actually matters, solve quicker, and learn continuously about their applications.

 <p align="center">
   <img src="https://github.com/getsentry/sentry/raw/master/docs/screenshots/thumb-1.png" width="270">